BestTimesToVisit.com Logo

 money

 Take advantage of the Bergen Card if you plan on visiting multiple museums and attractions.
-It offers free entry to many sites and discounts on public transport, which can add up quickly.
-Do the math based on your itinerary to see if it's worth the investment for you.
+It offers free entry to many popular spots like the Hanseatic Museum and the KODE art museums, plus free public transport within the city.
+Do the math based on your itinerary to see if it saves you money.

 transport

 Embrace walking and public transport; Bergen is incredibly walkable, especially the city center.
 For longer distances or trips to areas like Mount Fløyen, the Bybanen (light rail) is efficient and easy to use.
-Consider purchasing a single ticket or a day pass if you'll be using it frequently.
+Purchase tickets via the Skyss app or at ticket machines to avoid higher fares on board.

 food

 Don't miss out on the fresh seafood at the Fish Market (Fisketorget), but be aware it can be tourist-priced.
-For a more local and affordable experience, explore the side streets for smaller cafes and bakeries offering delicious pastries and sandwiches, or try a 'lompe' (a type of flatbread) with various fillings.
+For a more local and affordable experience, explore the side streets for bakeries selling 'skillingsboller' (cinnamon buns) or try a 'pølse i lompe' (hot dog in a potato flatbread) from a street vendor.

 culture

 Learn a few basic Norwegian phrases like 'Takk' (thank you) and 'Hei' (hello).
-While most Norwegians speak excellent English, a little effort goes a long way and is always appreciated by locals.
-It shows respect for their culture and can lead to warmer interactions.
+While most Norwegians speak excellent English, a little effort goes a long way in showing respect and can lead to warmer interactions with locals, especially in smaller shops or cafes.

 safety

-Bergen is a very safe city, but always be aware of your surroundings, especially in crowded tourist areas like Bryggen.
-Keep an eye on your belongings, particularly near the Fish Market, and be mindful of cyclists and trams when walking.
+Bergen is a very safe city, but always be mindful of your surroundings, especially in crowded areas like the Fish Market or during festivals.
+Keep an eye on your belongings, and be aware that the cobblestone streets can be slippery when wet, so watch your step.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.